 How To Get Export Certificate From India

-Please check with your departure airport well in advance about this as the procedure is different for some airports.
+Please check with your departure airport well in advance, as the procedure is different for some airports.

 Export Certificate Validity

-The export certificate will be valid for three years and must accompany the item, when brought back into India by the passenger or any member of his or her immediate family, in order to clear the item without paying any customs duty on gold.
+The export certificate will be valid for three years.
+It must accompany the item when brought back into India by the passenger or any member of his or her immediate family to clear the item without paying any customs duty on gold.

 Part 2: Importing Gold As Baggage

-Any passenger of Indian Origin or a passenger holding a valid Indian passport, coming to India after a period of not less than six months of stay abroad can import gold as baggage.
+Any passenger of Indian Origin or a passenger holding a valid Indian passport coming to India after a period of not less than six months abroad can import gold as baggage.

 Except for these passengers, no other passengers are allowed to import gold in Baggage.